AreinDaralnakhla/VirtualGlam/README.md

 # VirtualGlam

-VirtualGlam is an innovative product that leverages advanced deep learning models to provide virtual try-on experiences for fashion items.
-With VirtualGlam, you can see how different garments look on a human model in real-time, all from the comfort of your device.
+VirtualGlam is an innovative product that leverages advanced deep learning models to provide a virtual try-on experience for fashion items.
+With VirtualGlam, you can see how any garment will look on you with the ability to mix and match, all from the comfort of your home.
+This product is in constant development, keep an eye on new features in the future.

 ## Getting Started